UP | HOME

 3. Every person thus owns anything produced by the combination of their labor and their capital.

-4. People can trade things that they create with their labor for things that other people create with their labor.
+4. People can trade things created with their labor for things that other people created with their labor.

 5. Land is not created by labor.